 Negligence in a personal injury claim means a party had a reasonable duty to protect others, breached that duty, and that breach caused a person harm.

-Damages which may be awarded in a Zantac personal injury claim may depend on a number of factors, such as the type and severity of cancer caused by Zantac.
+Damages that may be awarded in a Zantac personal injury claim may depend on a number of factors, such as the type and severity of cancer caused by Zantac.

 Other factors which affect how much compensation may be awarded in a personal injury claim include: